rjbashar/TeXDown-1/README.md

 TeXDown, as a set of three python scripts, `interpreter.py`, `texdown.py` and `help.py`, is a transpiler that converts markdown to LaTeX.

-As a languange, TeXDown intends to be a custom flavour of markdown, with fast notes and easy typing in mind, while still retaining LaTeX files' professional presentation.
+As a languange, TeXDown intends to be a custom flavour of markdown, with simple documents and easy typing in mind, while still retaining LaTeX files' professional presentation.

 It obeys to most of the [github-flavoured markdown standards][1],